 As noted earlier in the introduction to this inventory chapter, residents of Kittery place high value on open space for its contribution to the town's physical character, as well as its natural beauty.
 The role open space plays in guarding natural resources and providing recreation opportunities furthers residents' level of appreciation.
-Of Kittery's 12,000 acres and 30 miles of coastline, approximately 14% has been protected in perpetuity from development through one of the following means11:
+Of Kittery's 12,000 acres and 30 miles of coastline, approximately 14% has been protected in perpetuity from development through one of the following means17:

 - 1. Ownership by the United States government - 2.
-Ownership by the State of Maine - 3.
-Ownership by a non-profit conservation organization or land trust - 4.
-Town ownership of recreation and forest lands
+Ownership by the State of Maine and protection through current state tax benefit programs - 3.
+Town ownership of recreation and forest lands - 4.
+Ownership by a non-profit conservation organization or land trust